xzYue/odoo/addons/point_of_sale/README.md

-Odoo Point of Sale
+Modoo Point of Sale
 -----------------------------

-Odoo's <a href="https://www.odoo.com/page/point-of-sale">Point of Sale</a>
+Modoo's <a href="https://www.modoo.com/page/point-of-sale">Point of Sale</a>
 introduces a super clean interface with no installation required that runs online and offline on modern hardwares.